dataluscorp/browser/mobile/android/docs/geckoview/contributor/geckoview-quick-start.rst

 Bootstrap Gecko
 ---------------

-Bootstrap configures everything for GeckoView and Fennec (Firefox for Android) development.
+Bootstrap configures everything for GeckoView and Fennec (Datalus for Android) development.

 -  Ensure you have ``mozilla-central`` checked out.
 If this is the first time you are doing this, it may take some time.